 You’ll need to wait a short amount of time for ExternalDNS to notice the changes and create the appropriate DNS records.
 The

 interval setting in the Helm chart governs the length of time you’ll need to wait for your DNS record creation.
 In

-You can visit your DigitalOcean Control Panel to see an A and TXT record.
+You can visit your DigitalOcean Control Panel to find an A and TXT record.

-Once the specified time interval has passed, access your domain using
+Once the specified time interval has passed, or you find the records in the Control Panel, access your domain using

 This message confirms you’ve configured ExternalDNS and created the necessary DNS records to point to the Load Balancer of the Nginx Ingress Controller.
-If you see an error message, give it some time.
-Or, you can try accessing your domain from your browser where you’ll see
+If you have an error message, give it some time.
+Or, you can try accessing your domain from your browser where you’ll receive

 You’ve tested ExternalDNS by deploying an example app with an Ingress.
 You can also observe the new DNS records in your DigitalOcean Control Panel.
 In the next step, you’ll expose the Service at your domain name.